Primary Navigation Mobile

 Should you buy one?

-Yes, if you’re after comfort and striking looks.
+Yes, if you’re after a comfortable and easygoing car, the C4 makes for a fine car.
 There are plenty of family hatchbacks to choose from, and cutting through in this market is very difficult, so you have to admire Citroen for trying something different by creating this interesting hatchback/SUV crossover that genuinely stands out from the crowd.

 What we like

-It’s distinctive inside and out, with an infotainment set-up that’s much better than previous Citroen efforts, and has ample room for for passengers.
+It’s distinctive inside and out, with an infotainment set-up that’s much better than previous Citroen efforts, and has ample room for passengers.
 And, yes, it’s bestowed with the best ride quality available for the money.
+It’s also considerably cheaper than most of its rivals.

 What we don’t like